 Since its inception, the Group has incurred significant costs for the funding of its research and development activities without generating enough revenues to sustain them.
-The Group's liquidity requirements arise primarily from the need to fund its ongoing research and development activities and, although the results of research are substantially positive, it is not certain that the research and development activities will lead to the introduction of new products to the market.
-Historically, Newron has primarily used capital contributions from shareholders and limited government grants and loans, to finance the cash needs of its continuing development activities.
+The Group's liquidity requirements arise primarily from the need to fund its ongoing research and development activities and, although the results of research are positive, it is not certain that the research and development activities will lead to the introduction of new products to the market.
+Historically, Newron has primarily used capital contributions from shareholders and limited government grants and loans to finance the cash needs of its continuing development activities.

-Considering the Group's current cash position and the level of spending planned in management's budgets, the directors believe that the Group will be able to meet its obligations as they fall due for a period of at least 12 months from the date of signing of the financial statements, and hence the consolidated financial statements have been prepared on a going concern basis.
-Moreover, on October 29, 2018 the Company signed a financing agreement with the European Investment Bank which will allow Newron to borrow up to EUR 40 million over the coming years, subject to achieving a set of agreed performance criteria; as of December 2020, EUR 25 million have been already borrowed.
-Please refer to Note 23 and 25 for additional information.
+Considering the Group's current cash position and the level of spending planned in Management's budgets, the directors believe that the Group will be able to meet its obligations as they fall due for a period of at least 12 months from the date of approval of the financial statements by the Board of Directors, and hence the consolidated financial statements have been prepared on a going concern basis.

 The preparation of consolidated financial statements in accordance with IFRS requires the use of certain critical accounting estimates.
-It also requires management to make judgements in the process of applying the Group's accounting policies.
+It also requires Management to make judgements in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 4.